nerdschoolbergen/react/exercise-2/README.md

 }
 ```

-* We receive `props` as a parameter in both cases.
+- We receive `props` as a parameter in both cases.
 When written as a pure component, we receive props as the first (and only) function argument.
 When written as a class component, we get props as a object on `this.props`.

-Props are the values/data sent in to our component from the parent component.
+:book: Props are the values/data sent in to our component from the parent component.
 For example here we pass `totalAmount` and `address` as props to our inner _Summary_ component:

 ```jsx
 class Checkout extends Component {